-Assets and liabilities denominated in non-U.S. dollar currencies are translated into U.S. dollar equivalents using year-end spot foreign exchange rates.
+Assets and liabilities denominated in non-U.S. dollar currencies are translated into U.S. dollar equivalents using period-end spot foreign exchange rates.
+Gains and losses resulting from translation to U.S. dollar equivalents are reflected in the consolidated statement of income as part of other revenue.